AhmedBegggaUA/MD2024/_build/html/_sources/recuperacion.md

 For the delivery of the practices, you must submit the following files:

+- `notebook_practices_yourname.ipynb`: Jupyter notebook with the development of the exercises.
 - `node_classification_results_yourname_ex1.csv`: CSV file with the results of Exercise 1.
 - `node_classification_results_yourname_ex2.csv`: CSV file with the results of Exercise 2.